JbellMD/higher-self/README.md

    npm run build
    ```

-2. The build artifacts will be in the `build` directory, which can be deployed to any static hosting service like Netlify, Vercel, or AWS S3.
+2. The build artifacts will be in the `build` directory, which can be deployed to any static hosting service like Vercel, AWS S3, or GitHub Pages.

 ### Backend Deployment